andjhay/CSS-Frameworks-CA/README.md

 https://trello.com/b/qfj94TKl/javascript-2

-Hi Martin, Apologies i am a bit behind and have not fully completed all the CA requirements yet.
+I am a bit behind and have not fully completed all the CA requirements yet.

 Progress:
 Register